The

 But this is a vast oversimplification that doesn't leave room for the importance of respectful and ethical cultural sharing, with proper credit and compensation going back to indigenous teachers (like in our courses, where 50% of the course price goes to the indigenous teacher, and much less goes to Soul Lift Cacao).

-Plus we've heard many indigenous elders express a desire for cacao to go out into new contexts to be a "heart medicine" for the world.
+Plus I've heard many indigenous elders express a desire for cacao to go out into new contexts to be a "heart medicine" for the world.

 Have you heard this kind of thing?
 Let us know in the YouTube comments